 An integrated navigation and bridge system (INBS) developed by Raytheon Anschütz is installed in the middle of the ship to manage and control the vessel’s operations.

-Featuring an IMO-certified navigation system, the INBS integrates with the ship’s combat management system (CMS) and integrated platform management system (IPMS).
+Featuring an International Maritime Organisation (IMO)-certified navigation system, the INBS integrates with the ship’s combat management system (CMS) and integrated platform management system (IPMS).

 An additional mission bay is provided adjacent to the RHIBs to further increase mission flexibility.

-The vessel offers a maximum speed of 25kt and is capable of travelling a distance of 6,000nm at 15kt.
+The vessel offers a maximum speed of 25k and is capable of travelling a distance of 6,000nm at 15k.

 Two other variants of the Venator-110 platform are the Venator-110 patrol frigate and Venator-110 patrol ship.

-The Venator-110 patrol frigate is intended for use by the naval forces to perform tasks such as maritime security, regional enforcement, as well as intelligence, surveillance and reconnaissance (ISR) in a low-threat environment.
+The Venator-110 patrol frigate is intended for use by naval forces to perform tasks such as maritime security, regional enforcement and intelligence, surveillance and reconnaissance (ISR) in low-threat environments.

-The Venator-110 variant is suited for coastguard applications, including counter-terrorism, humanitarian assistance, disaster relief, evacuation of entitled personnel, and maritime protection.
+This Venator-110 variant is suited for coastguard applications, including counter-terrorism, humanitarian assistance, disaster relief, evacuation of entitled personnel and maritime protection.